Ceinture rouge: The Red Belt as a "laboratory" of communism

 The idea of a Red Belt around Paris is not only an electoral phenomenon.
-It constitutes, in the words of Annie Foucault, "a political myth":
+It constitutes, in the words of Annie Fourcaut, "a political myth":

 As early as the 1920s, the communist party uses these cities as examples of what it could achieve on the national stage.
 But the image of a "Red Belt" is also used by political opponents to denounce the dangers that communism would represent at the national level.
 As Emmanuel Bellanger writes:

 To avoid demonization, communist mayors actually stayed clear from radical changes when they won a city: while their party was often isolated nationally, communist mayors collaborated with their left- and right-wing colleagues.
 Jacques Girault thus writes:

 Communist cities are used to demonstrate the benefits of the communist platform, with a strong emphasis on social services, collective housing and taxes paid mostly by corporations.
 These policies are perceived positively, even by people who are not communist sympathizers at the national level:

 But this model was largely based on the presence of large factories around Paris, which would bring tax revenues and would need factory workers living nearby.
 In the 1970s, the deindustrialization of the inner suburbs brought its decline: the Plaine-Saint-Denis, which used to be largest industrial zone in Europe, became an industrial wasteland within years, while Renault-Billancourt closed in 1989: